 Once you’ve got your pictures together, it’s best to use the same filter or preset on each one.
 Everyone has their own preference, but if you’ve got zero idea on where to even start, I’ve shared editing tips in my Instagram story highlights.
 For the super beginner, my biggest suggestion is to try out the A4 or C7 filters in VSCO Cam.

 I’ve seen complaints that people don’t like editing their pictures because it can make feeds look “overly curated”, but I think that’s an excuse used by people who don’t want to make the effort to learn how to properly take and crop photos.
-When you’ve gotten rule of thirds basics down and know how to take pictures in decent light, even the most candid shot should fit right into your grid if you use the same filter.If this is the job you want, then it's necessary to put in the effort.Click To Tweet
+When you’ve gotten rule of thirds basics down and know how to take pictures in decent light, even the most candid shot should fit right into your grid if you use the same filter.[click_to_tweet tweet=”If this is the job you want, then it’s necessary to put in the effort.” quote=”If this is the job you want, then it’s necessary to put in the effort.”]

 3. use those #hashtags